Haydn-Martin/Haydn-Martin.github.io/_posts/2025-11-29-Forecasting-the-Economy.md

 As in whole economic outlooks [transforming](https://www.youtube.com/watch?v=veBvN1GsD9k) off the back of minor policy changes.

-Many forecasters have questionable incentives.
+This might be something to do with some questionable incentives.
-They're probably inclined to complicate _what_ they're doing and _why_ because they're trying to impress their boss, because that's how it's always been done, because they're trying to sell a product, etc.
+Forecasters are probably inclined to complicate _what_ they're doing and _why_ because they're trying to impress their boss, because that's how it's always been done, because they're trying to sell a product, etc.

 They also have weak [skin in the game](https://en.wikipedia.org/wiki/Skin_in_the_game).